Laura Amy Spills Out Of The Bottom Of A Tiny Black String Bikini Top

 “Absolutely nothing basic about you, sweetness!!” a fourth fan echoed.

 In a recent report by The Inquisitr, Laura posted another set of sultry pics that showed off her insane figure in a neon pink bikini.
-In the photo, she tugged at her bikini top, which showed off major cleavage in the process.
+In the photo, she tugged at her bikini top, showing off major cleavage in the process.